Flutterwave/Python-v2/README.md

 ### ```.all()```

-This allows a the user to query all cards
+This function allows you to query all cards.

-A sample Create call is:
+A sample call to retrieve all cards is:

 ```py
 res = rave.VirtualCard.all()